 I was pleasantly surprised to find that the language school building was much cleaner than the anthropology building I’d visited a few days earlier.
+Maybe they have better security in this area.
+Either that or the students are more respectful.

 I had to buy four books for the cursillo, which is a 6-week term that determines if the students are eligible for the career program.
 Once students pass the cursillo, they can begin the first-year career term.
 If they fail, they essentially wash out and have two options.
 One is to either reapply next year, or they can try again as an independent student.
-The total cost of the books was 125 pesos, which is about 25 U.S. dollars.
+I don't think I like this policy at all.
+I'm reasonably smart but I'm not exactly great when it comes to taking tests or doing timed activities.
+Any of these could essentially get me booted out of the UNC in 2014, but that's still a year away.
+Let me get back to the books I mentioned earlier.

 I had two professors, neither of which had ever traveled to an English-speaking country in their lives.
 I'm not making this up.
 They admitted it to me.
 They had thick accents and an average knowledge of the English language.

 The first professor didn’t have a clue what a double chin was.
 She told the class that a double chin was someone who has a split or a gash that gives off the appearance of two chins.
 Then she went on to explain that people in the U.S. and in the U.K. don’t ever use the term “puffy eyes”.
 I’ve seen enough Visine commercials, which reference the term “puffy eyes” to know the term is used.
+Also, if you're a woman, have a wife, girlfriend, or female friend, you know that puffy eyes are one of potential symptoms during menstruation.
+Also, if you've ever stayed up because you were cramming for a test, had insomnia or a parent of a newborn, you get puffy eyes.
+So yeah, the term is used.

 If this is how the rest of the course is going to go, I’m in for a rough time.
 I hate correcting professors, especially those that don’t like being corrected, but I can’t just sit there and pretend like they’re teaching the lessons correctly when they’re not.
-The students seem far more knowledgeable than the professors.
+In fact, the students seem far more knowledgeable than the professors.
 It’s only my first day and I’m having some serious doubts about whether this was the right career choice for me.

 Caught your blog and know what an exciting time it is to be young and at university.
 My immediate reaction to your question is to go with your heart.
 If psychology is what you love, study it.
 But if you are able to swing it, why not think both/and rather than either/or?
 Stick with your language course for now, transfer in 2014.
 You'll have a year's experience in two languages, that's never a bad thing.
 Good luck, it will be fun to follow your journey.